Tremors and horocycle dynamics on the moduli space of translation surfaces: The tremor comparison homeomorphism

 That is, $a_t$ is the cocycle corresponding to the flat surface structure on $M_t$ and the explicit marking map $\varphi_t$, and $b_t$ is the cocycle which would correspond to a marking map $\psi_t$ for which the desired formula \equ{eq: tremor shear} holds.
 Also define a two-parameter family of singular $\R^2$-valued cocycles, interpolating between $a_t$ and $b_t$, by

 Let $\til S$ denote the universal cover of $S$, let $\til \Sigma \subset \til S$ denote the pre-image of $\Sigma$ under the covering map, and let $p_0 \in \til \Sigma$.
 Given a singular $\R^2$-valued cocycle $\alpha$ on $S$ we can pull it back to a class $\til\alpha$ on $\til S$ by the covering map.
 Since $\til S$ is contractible its first cohomology vanishes, thus the cocycle $\til\alpha$ is a coboundary and we can find a function $f:\til S\to\R^2$ that solves the equation $\delta(f)=\til\alpha$, where $\delta$ is the coboundary operator in singular cohomology \combarak{should we refer to e.g. Hatcher or some other text for more about the coboundary operator in singular cohomology?}.
 Since $\til S$ is connected any two solutions to this equation differ by a constant, and we can fix $f$ uniquely by requiring $f(p_0)=0$.
 We call $f$ the {\em candidate developing map corresponding to $\alpha$} .
-Our terminology is motivated by the fact that the candidate developing map corresponding to the singular cohomology class associated with the marking map $\varphi: S \to M$, is a special case of the `developing map' defined by Thurston, see \cite[\S 3.5]{Thurston notes}; however not all candidate covering maps are developing maps. \combarak{Added the ref to Thurston and simultaneously reduced the details.
-Perhaps we can even omit this reference and not introduce the terminology candidate developing map at all, what do you think?} Note that $f$ is continuous, and precomposition by a deck transformation changes $f$ by a constant.
+Our terminology is motivated by the fact that the candidate developing map corresponding to the singular cohomology class associated with the marking map $\varphi: S \to M$, is a special case of the `developing map' defined by Thurston, see \cite[\S 3.5]{Thurston notes}; \comcol{the sentence here was: `however not all candidate covering maps are developing maps'.
+Should `covering' be replaced with `developing'?
+Note a commented out discussion in the latex file which we once had about this cryptic comment.} \combarak{Added the ref to Thurston and simultaneously reduced the details.
+Perhaps we can even omit this reference and not introduce the terminology candidate developing map at all, what do you think?} Note that $f$ is continuous, and precomposition by a deck transformation changes $f$ by a constant. }